ScottishCyclops/pyAlarm/README.md

 ### wake.py

 this file contains the function to execute to wake up.
-It reads a random wikipedia article out loud
+I builds a string containing useful information and a wikipedia article, and reads it out loud

-Warning: Project made for fun only!
+_Warning: Project made for fun only!_